Climate change in Montana: Litigation

-Other pending lawsuits
+Lawsuits

 Climate change trust litigation

-In May, 2011, several parents filed suit on behalf of their minor children in the Montana Supreme Court.
-The parents argued that the atmosphere was a public resource held in trust by Montana for the benefit Montana citizens, and that the state had an affirmatively duty to protect that resource from harms like climate change.
+In May, 2011, several parents filed lawsuits on behalf of their minor children in the Montana Supreme Court.
+The parents argued that the atmosphere was a public resource held in trust by Montana for the benefit Montana citizens, and that the state had an affirmative duty to protect that resource from harm like climate change.
 The petition to the Montana Supreme Court listed many climate change related impacts that were occurring within the state and argued that "public trust" was impacted by these changes.

 Initially, the state did not respond to the lawsuit filed by the parents.
 The Montana Supreme Court however, ordered the state Attorney General’s office to respond to the petition.
 When the state Attorney General’s office did respond, they did not attack the merits of the parents’ argument but rather challenged the procedural posture of the case.
 The parents had filed their case under the "original jurisdiction" of the Montana Supreme Court, rather than an appeal.
 The original jurisdiction of the Montana Supreme Court was limited by the Montana Constitution.
 The Attorney General's office argued that the parents had failed to establish that the case fell within the bounds of the Supreme Court's original jurisdiction and argued that the high Court deny the petition in favor of the normal, lower court process.

 The Supreme Court agreed with the Attorney General's office and dismissed the petition for original jurisdiction.
 The Court stated that the complexity of the case and the amount of factual determinations that had to be made were better suited for a fact-finding lower court, rather than the state's high court.

+Held v.
+Montana

+Held v.
+Montana is the first constitutional law climate lawsuit to go to trial in the United States.
+The case was filed in March 2020 by sixteen youth residents of Montana, then aged 2 through 18.

+The plaintiffs argued that the state's support of the fossil fuel industry had worsened the effects of climate change on their lives, thus denying their right to a "clean and healthful environment in Montana for present and future generations" as required by the Constitution of Montana.

+In the trial, held in June 2023, the plaintiffs challenged a law that prohibited the state from considering greenhouse gas emissions as a factor when deciding whether to issue permits for energy-related projects.
+On August 14, 2023, the trial court judge ruled in the youth plaintiffs' favor, though the state indicated it would appeal the decision.
+Montana's Supreme Court heard oral arguments on July 10, 2024, its seven justices taking the case under advisement.
+On December 18, 2024, the Montana Supreme Court upheld the county court ruling.